 JC: What was your biggest challenge when we started working together?

 KA: When we started working with you, Justine, we were just doing too much and were having a difficult time focusing our energy on the projects, prospects, and clients that mattered most to us.
 Since we have a wide range of skills, expertise, and experiences, we were trying to do it all!
 It turns out that we love using a few really well.

 JC: Tell us a bit more about the two distinct services that you offer.
 What issues did that raise and how did you deal with them?

 KA: Kind Aesthetic and DELVE have the same goal: We help our clients tell their unique stories in clear and powerful ways, and art, design and community are always involved.

-More specifically, Kind Aesthetic is our creative agency, where we offer a full range of services from developing a brand voice and visual identity, to curating exciting content to, in your words Justine, managing the s%*t out of a project!
-For example, we helped a super talented artist launch a fashion line by naming and branding her business, crafting an appealing online presence, telling her story, and working with her to combine all of the pieces to make everything work together.
+More specifically, Kind Aesthetic is our creative agency, where we offer a full range of services from developing a brand voice and visual identity to curating exciting content to, in your words Justine, managing the s%*t out of a project!
+For example, we helped a super-talented artist launch a fashion line by naming and branding her business, crafting an appealing online presence, telling her story, and working with her to combine all of the pieces to make everything work together.
 When we work with an organization or brand, we help conceptualize a powerful and smart experience for their audience.
-We run competitions that activate new audiences and create more opportunities, or perhaps curate and produce art into an event, pop-up or exhibition.
+We run competitions that activate new audiences and create more opportunities, or perhaps curate and produce art for an event, pop-up, or exhibition.

 JC: Being a freelancer or entrepreneur means living outside of our comfort zone much of the time.
 How did you get past doing something that made you feel uncomfortable?